dhruvtalwar18/Google-Cartographer-ROS/README.md

 <b><h1>Installation and workspace setup</h1></b>

-We shall be using the Google cartographer ROS kinetic package for the same, the installation of the same can be seen here : https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html
+We shall be using the Google cartographer ROS kinetic package for the same, the installation of the same can be seen <a href="https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html">here </a>

 For this we would need rosbags with both "3D point cloud" and "IMU data" using which only we can deploy the package.
 The package configeration files need to be changed according to the topics we would be using.
 The following shows what all changes need to be done to get a map.